TRAIN TO become a

 Upon completion of this training program and having met all of the necessary requirements (see below), participants will have the opportunity to sit for a nation-wide examination that will qualify them to become a Registered Behavior Technician.

-Many states are now offering statewide licenses for Behavior Technicians.
+Many states are now offering licensure for Behavior Technicians.
 Upon enrolling in this training, discuss with us your desired future work location and we will work with you to determine the requirements for practice as indicated by that state licensing board, then tailor your training to meet those standards.

 To become credentialed to provide services with individuals with autism and related disorders, all participants must be at least 18 years of age, possess a minimum of a high school diploma or national equivalent, complete 40 hours of training (this training will work!), pass a competency assessment and/or exam, and be able to pass a criminal background check.

 Our next group begins training in February and runs through March!

 Sign up now to prepare yourself for a rewarding and fulfilling career helping others succeed!!